 Older model vehicles had a fan belt whose sole purpose was to turn the fan that pulls air across the radiator.
 This belt has to maintain a certain speed to ensure the car stays at normal operating temperatures.
 However, most of today’s vehicles utilize a serpentine belt to control many other components as well.
 For either type the most common symptoms include squeaking/squealing coming from under the hood when the car is started; over time the noise will grow.

 Everyone should know at this point how important oil changes are to a vehicle’s ability to run.
-With the parts in your engine running at 2,000 times per minute (at cruising speeds) that amount of friction requires pressurized lubrication.
-But what’s not common knowledge is that all of the other fluids in your car can become contaminated and hinder your car’s ability to run properly.
+With the parts in your engine running about 2,000 times per minute, the amount of friction requires pressurized lubrication.
+But what’s not common knowledge is that all of the other fluids in your car can become contaminated and hinder your vehicles’ ability to run properly.
 Just to name one of many, the radiator fluid should be flushed every 30k miles or 5 years, whichever is sooner.
-The reason for this is that the coolant is responsible for cooling the entire engine, which reaches approx. 200 degrees farenheit at operational temperatures!
+The reason for this is that the coolant is responsible for cooling the entire engine.
+An engine reaches approximately 200 degrees farenheit at operational temperatures!
 Coolant, if left unattended for too long, can become contaminated enough that it will start to conduct electricity throughout your car, in a process called electrolysis.

-Serpentine belts are attached to a series of pulleys that control the vehicle’s power steering, air conditioning, the alternator and sometimes the water pump.
+Serpentine belts are attached to a series of pulleys that control the vehicle’s power steering, air conditioning, alternator and sometimes the water pump.
 Without it, the car will simply not run.
-So keeping your ear open for any squeaking when the car is first started, and visually inspecting the belt for any cracks, is an easy way to determine its condition.
-The general rule of thumb is no more than 2 cracks within one inch of the belt.
+So keep your ear open for any squeaking when the car is first started.
+Visually inspecting the belt for any cracks, is also an easy way to determine its condition.
 Depending on the quality of the belt, they can wear out every 40-50k miles.
 The oil service at Dana Meyer Auto Care includes an inspection and measurement of the belt’s condition based on factory specifications as part of our comprehensive oil service.

-Many know that belts wear out and can become weak, but few are aware that the automatic tensioner should be replaced along with a belt.
+Many know that belts wear out and can become weak.
+Few are aware that the automatic tensioner should be replaced along with a belt.
 Its purpose is evident from within its name, but what is less known is that the tensioner not only maintains tension on the belt, but also allows a certain amount of give as well.
 Without proper maintenance it will cause the other belts to wear out rapidly.

 Your timing belt is integral to the safety and reliability of your vehicle.
 So if you’ve clocked enough distance to warrant a timing belt replacement, it’s in your best interest to have your vehicle serviced as soon as possible.
+This type of preventative repair work, if ignored, can lead to catastrophic engine failure in the case of interference engines.
 At Dana Meyer Auto Care, we offer dependable timing belt replacement services for a wide variety of makes and models.

-We are pleased to offer customers complete tire service, including repair, filling, alignment, suspension, sales and wheel balancing.
+We are pleased to offer customers complete tire service, including repairs, filling, alignment, suspension, sales and wheel balancing.
 It’s amazing what a difference proper wheel balancing can make for wear and mileage.